imagej/imagej.github.io/pages/TrakEM2.md

 ## Examples

 ![TrakEM2: 359 montages of 13x13 tiles of 2048x2048 pixels
-each.](Trakem2-snap.jpg
+each.](/images/pages/Trakem2-snap.jpg
-"TrakEM2: 359 montages of 13x13 tiles of 2048x2048 pixels each.")
+"TrakEM2: 359 montages of 13x13 tiles of 2048x2048 pixels each.")"
 ![TrakEM2 Display showing 9 images in a layer, where 2 images and one floating text label (set to 30% transparency) are selected (pink and white frames; white is the active one – note the corresponding pink and blue coloration of the object panels on the left).
-The Navigator (bottom left) paints a red frame to indicate the area currently displayed in the canvas (right).](TrakEM2_Display.png
-"TrakEM2 Display showing 9 images in a layer, where 2 images and one floating text label (set to 30% transparency) are selected (pink and white frames; white is the active one – note the corresponding pink and blue coloration of the object panels on the left).
-The Navigator (bottom left) paints a red frame to indicate the area currently displayed in the canvas (right).")
+The Navigator (bottom left) paints a red frame to indicate the area currently displayed in the canvas (right).](/images/pages/TrakEM2_Display.png "TrakEM2 Display showing 9 images in a layer, where 2 images and one floating text label (set to 30% transparency) are selected (pink and white frames; white is the active one – note the corresponding pink and blue coloration of the object panels on the left).
+The Navigator (bottom left) paints a red frame to indicate the area currently displayed in the canvas (right).")"
 ![3D Viewer: hardware-accelerated 3D visualization of image stacks as volumes, orthoslices and meshes.
 Above, secondary lineages of
 <i>Drosophila</i> third instar larval brain segmented in
-TrakEM2.](3D-Viewer.jpg
+TrakEM2.](/images/pages/3D-Viewer.jpg
 "3D Viewer: hardware-accelerated 3D visualization of image stacks as volumes, orthoslices and meshes.
-Above, secondary lineages of Drosophila third instar larval brain segmented in TrakEM2.")
+Above, secondary lineages of Drosophila third instar larval brain segmented in TrakEM2.")"
-![The three TrakEM2 trees, as an interface for editing and visualizing the three internal TrakEM2 data structures.](TrakEM2-trees.png "The three TrakEM2 trees, as an interface for editing and visualizing the three internal TrakEM2 data structures.")
+![The three TrakEM2 trees, as an interface for editing and visualizing the three internal TrakEM2 data structures.](/images/pages/TrakEM2-trees.png "The three TrakEM2 trees, as an interface for editing and visualizing the three internal TrakEM2 data structures.")"
 ![Effect of the [CLAHE](Enhance_Local_Contrast_\(CLAHE\) "wikilink") live filter in TrakEM2.
 Data with high dynamic range is displayed with perceptually boosted local contrast.
 [CLAHE